-Assistant Professor of Contextual Theology and Director of Leadership for Ministry Programs
+Assistant Professor of Contextual Learning and Director of Leadership for Ministry Programs

 My passion is to help develop ministry leaders – from a wide variety of backgrounds and experience – who are growing spiritually, grounded in excellent academic training, and understand how to be contextually relevant.